-If we decide to investigate, the complaint will be passed to an Investigation Team to establish if the allegations made in the complaint can be substantiated and whether there has been any maladministration by the organisation.
+If we decide to investigate further, the complaint will be examined to establish if the allegations can be substantiated and whether there has been any maladministration by the organisation.

 We will obtain further information from you and may also ask the complainant or another organisation for more information.
-The investigation may be conducted by correspondence and we may interview those involved in the complaint, this decision is taken on a case by case basis.
-When investigating complaints about health and social care, we may also seek the opinion of medically qualified Independent Professional Advisors.
+The investigation may be conducted by correspondence and we may interview those involved in the complaint.
+When investigating complaints about health and social care we may also seek the opinion of medically qualified Independent Professional Advisors.